-For example, if you are interviewing candidates for the position of a software developer and want to test candidates on algorithms, C++ and Java, you can then create three different sections for these topics, algorithms, C++ and Java respectively.
+For example, if you are interviewing candidates for the position of software developer and want to test candidates on algorithms, C++, and Java, you can then create three different sections for these topics namely: Algorithms, C++, and Java.

 You can also organize questions in each section based on their difficulty and/or type.

 Section based testing also allows you to customize the test further by: